cloudposse/github-authorized-keys/README.md

 ### Log level

-To manage logging level user environment variables ``LOG_LEVEL`` possible values are
+Use the ``LOG_LEVEL`` environment variable to control the logging verbosity.
+Possible values are:
 * info
 * debug